 These properties are very unique because of their size, beautiful scenery and close proximity to the Lower Mainland.
 There are numerous potential investment options.
-The highest and best use for the properties would be an exclusive recreational retreat or as a holding property with future potential when development is feasible and economically viable.
+The highest and best use for the properties would be as a holding property with future potential when development is feasible and economically viable.